-Voting and comments at the Company's 2022 Annual General Meeting (AGM)
+Voting and comments at the Company's 2023 Annual General Meeting (AGM)

-At the 2022 AGM, 48.44% of the votes received supported the adoption of the remunderation report for the year ended 31 December 2022, resulting in a first strike against the Company.
-Since this time, there has been a significant change in the Board and its members.
+At the 2022 AGM held on 31 May 2023, 48.44% of the votes received supported the adoption of the remuneration report for the year ended 31 December 2022, resulting in a first strike against the Company, before 95.20% of the votes received at the 2023 AGM, held on 31 May 2024, supported the adoption of the remuneration report for the year ended 31 December 2023.
+Since 2022, there has been significant change in the Board and its members.
 The current Directors consider that the remuneration for non-executive directors is comparable to its peers.
-Director remuneration (cash component) has significantly reduced for the 2023 financial year as a result of the resignation of the Managing Director.
+Director remuneration (cash component) reduced significantly for the 2023 and 2024 financial years as a result of the resignation of the former Managing Director in 2023.